dev-mev/php-exercise/readme.md

 In this file your task is to implement the `areasFor()` method.

-The purpose of `areasFor()` is to take a Course Section record from the web service data and figure out what College of Education areas are related to it through the Instructors.
+The purpose of `areasFor()` is to take a Course Section record from the web service data and figure out what College of Education Areas are related to it through the Instructors.

-Since a Course Section can have multiple Instructors, it can be related to multiple areas.
+Since a Course Section can have multiple Instructors, it can be related to multiple Areas.
 So `areasFor()` must return an array.

 The standard way to process a string of JSON data in PHP is to use the standard PHP function `json_decode()` to convert the string into a structure of arrays